 Are you looking for basic, intuitive tools to plan your conference, manage schedules and communicate with speakers and the public?
 No, you’re not asking too much.
 BusyConf is your solution.
 Their approach is to focus on the event’s early planning stages, allowing you to have everything in place and ahead of time.
 Registration and ticketing are part of the solution to ensure you have the turnout your require.

-How can I plan networking and engagement for my event?
+How can I foster networking and engagement on my event?

 Wouldn’t it be great if you could extend the networking and engagement of your event beyond the scheduled date?
 If making new contacts is an important aspect of your event, consider Whova.
 This platform helps event planners provide attendees with an experience focused on the meetings, workshops and sessions they’re interested in.
 With Whova, networking begins before your event even does.

 I don’t have a social app for my event!